CircleCI-Archived/enterprise-setup/README.md

 **Note: This is only meant to be used for the intial setup of CircleCI and is not meant to be used for the ongoing maintinance of CircleCI.**

+**Note: Master is the only supported branch.
+All other branches off this repo should not be considered stable, and used at your own risk.**

 # Getting Started

 ## Pre Reqs